Biographies

 Richard Branson

-In this success story, we are going to share Sir Richard Branson biography, an English entrepreneur, investor and the founder of Virgin Group, which includes more than 400 companies in 30 countries from the entirely different industries.
+In this success story, we will share Sir Richard Branson biography, an English entrepreneur, investor, and founder of Virgin Group, which includes more than 400 companies in 30 countries from entirely different industries.

 Nobody knows the exact number of businesses managed by Virgin Group.
-Some say that even Richard Branson is not able to answer how many business ideas are implemented under the wing of his multi-brand.
-However, the charm of its business is not in the quantities of the companies but in the quality of services provided.
+Some say that even Richard Branson cannot answer how many business ideas are implemented under the wing of his multi-brand.
+However, the charm of its business is not in the number of companies but in the quality of services provided.

 Richard Branson is an extraordinary personality, mainly known to the general public for his non-standard actions, including the creation of his reality show, The Rebel Billionaire: Branson’s Quest for the Best, and numerous attempts to break world speed records, including the fastest ever Atlantic Ocean crossing.
 A hippie-billionaire, a master of shocking, a nail in the boot of big business, an iron fist in a velvet glove, Richard “The Robber” Branson, knighted by the Prince of Wales with the Knight Bachelor title for his “services to entrepreneurship” – it is all about Sir Richard Branson.